 Open the MOXA computer and insert a 2GB SecureDigital card.
 2 screws need to be removed.
 Put on the cover again and put back the two screws.

-Connect all the cables from the Manne-box to the moxa-computer.
+Connect all the cables from the Manne-box to the MOXA-computer.

 Give power to the system.